jagodapo/MadMaterialsC/README.md

 ### Deployment
 Deployed with Netlify
 ### Features I'd like to add
-Improve material-template to make it more visually appealing, once it is possible to source more licensed visuals
+Improve material-template to make it more visually appealing, once it is possible to source more licensed visuals. find another method to add page transitions as gatsby-plugin-page-transitions isn't compatible with Gatsby 2
 ### Getting Started
 1. **Clone this repository**
 ```bash